1. Previous: Chapter 3

 Everything is an Object

 Up until this chapter, we’ve only used built-in Kotlin types, such as Double, String, and Boolean.
 You might be surprised to learn that when we used those types, we were actually using classes and objects!
-Just like we used the dot . to get properties and call functions on our Circle objects, we can also use a dot on any of these types.
+Just like we used the dot to get properties and call functions on our Circle objects, we can also use a dot on any of these types.
+Let’s look at a few examples of member functions and properties on types that we’ve seen before.

 Doubles as Objects